kornha/parliament/README.md

 ### Shared ownership

 While Parliament is open-source and non-commercial, and the repo can be used and forked according to our use policy (coming soon), TheParliament.app (also coming soon) is the official commercial implementation of Parliament and the only implementation that can use Parliament branding.
-ThParliament.app is reserving a meaningful amount of equity for top contributors.
+TheParliament.app is reserving a meaningful amount of equity for top contributors.

 ### Swag